 Division 1

-Assistant Coach for the Men's soccer team at San Jose State University.
+Assistant Coach for the men's varsity soccer team at San Jose State.

 Head Coach